Zomato IPO in progress: 10 things to know before you invest

 9. The company has fixed price band for the issue at Rs 72-Rs 76 per equity share after consultation with merchant bankers.

-10. Zomato is the largest online food delivery players in India, with dominant market share in delivery and restaurant classified.
+10. Zomato is the largest online food delivery player in India, with dominant market share in delivery and restaurant classified.
 Zomato was incorporated as "DC Foodiebay Online Services Pvt.
 Ltd" on January 18, 2010.
 Its technology platform connects customers, restaurant partners and delivery partners, serving their multiple needs.
 On the other hand, it provides restaurant partners with industry-specific marketing tools which enable them to engage and acquire customers to grow their business.

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today